evanw/esbuild/README.md

   --log-level=...
 Disable logging (info, warning, error, silent) --resolve-extensions=...
 A comma-separated list of implicit extensions --metafile=...
-Write metadata about the build to a JSON file
+Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead

   --trace=...
 Write a CPU trace to this file --cpuprofile=...
 Write a CPU profile to this file